Taillan/AWS-3-Tier-App/README.md

     }
 ```

-This allow on AWS Console to created a AWS Resource Groups to list them easily.
+This allows the creation of an AWS Resource Group in the AWS Console to easily list resources.

 # Step

 ## 1 - Create Network modules

-This module will setup everythings we need to setup the network correctly for communicaiton between composant and with internet.
+This module sets up everything needed to establish the network for communication between components and with the internet.

-1 - VPC for inter connection between element
+1 - VPC for interconnection between elements.

 Include :
 - Network subdivision